-San Carlos is believed to be the largest copper-molybdenum mineralized porphyry system in the CCB, with surface dimensions of about 2000 metres x 2500 metres.
+San Carlos is believed to be the largest copper-molybdenum mineralized porphyry system in the CCB, with surface dimensions of about 2,000 metres x 2,500 metres.
 The mineralization has been tested with 25 diamond drill holes at variable spacing, drilled by BHP Billiton in 1997 and 1998.
 The current block-model based, inferred resource estimate based on these drill holes, using at a 0.4% copper cut-off, is 600 million tonnes grading 0.59% copper, containing 7.7 billion pounds of copper.
 The next phase of drilling will attempt to expand the resources and convert the bulk of the inferred resources to the measured and indicated categories.

-A Preliminary Assessment Technical Report for a 90,000 tonne per day combined Panantza-San Carlos copper mining operation was completed and made available on SEDAR (www.sedar.com) in December 2007.
-Highlights from this study are:
+A Preliminary Assessment Technical Report, titled "PANANTZA & SAN CARLOS COPPER PROJECT PRELIMINARY ASSESSMENT REPORT, , Morona - Santiago, Ecuador" for a 90,000 tpd combined Panantza-San Carlos copper mining operation was completed in October 2007 and filed on SEDAR (www.sedar.com) in December 2007.
+Highlights from this report are:

-- Base Case Net Present Value ("NPV") after tax of US\$ 676 million and an Internal Rate of Return ("IRR") of 15.1% (using metal prices of US\$ 1.50/lb Cu, \$7.50/oz Ag, \$550/oz Au and \$10.00/lb Mo, 8% discount rate, \$75/tonne and \$0.075/lb treatment and refining charges for Cu).
+- Base Case NPV after tax of US\$ 676 million and an IRR of 15.1% (using metal prices of US\$ 1.50/lb Cu, \$7.50/oz Ag, \$550/oz Au and \$10.00/lb Mo, 8% discount rate, \$75/tonne and \$0.075/lb treatment and refining charges for Cu).
 Using US\$ 2.00 copper, the after-tax NPV increases to US\$ 1.718 billion and the IRR increases to 24.1%. - Average annual metal production over the first 10 years of approximately 418,000,000 lbs of copper, 22,800 oz gold, 1,110,000 oz silver and 2,800,000 lbs of Molybdenum. - The Report modeled a mine plan based on 678 million inferred tonnes at a grade of 0.62% Cu, 0.05g/t Au, 1.3 g/t Ag and 0.008% Mo with estimated recoveries of 91% Cu, 30% Au (Panantza only), 70% Ag, and 43% Mo. - The cost to produce a pound of payable copper, net of other metal credits, and inclusive of marketing, smelting and transportation costs over the Life of Mine, is estimated to be US\$ 0.73/lb. - The Project would generate up to 2,000 jobs during the construction period and could create over five hundred direct and almost 4,000 indirect jobs during the estimated 20 year life. - Total estimated value of taxes, profit sharing and expenditures within Ecuador over the 20 year Project life is approximately US\$ 6 billion.

-Management of the company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on six years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
+Management of the company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on seven years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
 This body of knowledge will significantly assist in the project development process and at the same time allow the company to take economic advantage of infrastructure that is being put in place for the Mirador mine.
 The Project has been recommended to proceed to the Feasibility Study stage, which has an estimated budget requirement of approximately \$US12 Million.
 The work would include detailed diamond drilling at both deposits to fully delineate mineralization and provide core for metallurgical and geotechnical studies.
 This work is planned to extend over a two year period.
 In addition, a program of extensive community dialogue is planned to ensure that the voice of local residents is reflected in any planned development ideas.
 Part of this dialogue will include several public consultations, which will form part of the ongoing permitting process.
-Fieldwork is not expected to start until the completion of negotiations with the Ecuador Government regarding the lifting of a suspension order that applies to the company's Mirador, Panantza and San Carlos concessions.